Simple steps to get you through a solo flight with your kids

 It’s quite a reality – particularly in the expat world – that a single parent will frequently be travelling solo with the kids.
 This certainly adds to the challenges of long-distance travel, not least of which you only have two hands!

 More so than ever you will want to be well prepared before you fly, have your travel documents easily to hand and to pack as light and practical as possible.
-Here are some other practical considerations for flying solo;

 - Allow more time than usual, for everything!

-- Take advantage of pre-boarding calls when travelling alone as it gives you more time to spread out and get organized before the plane fills up
+- Take advantage of pre-boarding calls when travelling alone as it gives you more time to spread out and get organized before the plane fills up.

-- If travelling with a budget airline, you may need to pay an assigned seating fee to ensure you are all seated together
+- If travelling with a budget airline, you may need to pay an assigned seating fee to ensure you are all seated together.

-- Keep your hands as free as possible; use back packs for carry-on luggage and keep it light
+- Keep your hands as free as possible; use backpacks for carry-on luggage and keep it light.

-- Even if you are using a stroller at departure, you may not be able to collect it immediately after disembarking the flight so a sling will come in very handy
+- Even if you are using a stroller at departure, you may not be able to collect it immediately after disembarking the flight so a sling will come in very handy.

-- For slightly older children also consider using reins to keep them near you
+- For slightly older children also consider using reins to keep them near you.

-- Do alert the flight crew on boarding that you are travelling alone; they are normally quite sympathetic to your cause and will go out of their way to help you; unless you have an amazing bladder, there will be times where you have to leave one child behind while you use the bathroom, or where you need trays to be cleared promptly so you can maneuver about
+- Do alert the flight crew on boarding that you are travelling alone; they are normally quite sympathetic to your cause and will go out of their way to help you; unless you have an amazing bladder, there will be times where you have to leave one child behind while you use the bathroom, or where you need trays to be cleared promptly so you can manoeuvre about.

 - Most airlines will have restrictions on travelling with infants (those under 2 years old) if there is only one adult.
 You can only have one infant on your lap using an infant ticket; if you have another child under 2, you may be allowed to book a child’s seat and bring an approved car seat for the second infant, however, this would be at each airline’s discretion – see our family-friendly airline reviews for more details on which airlines allow you to do this.
 Remember if using this strategy you have to get that car seat, plus two infants, plus carry on, from check-in to the plane – we explain travelling with multiple children in more detail here.